erickgunawan99/Early-Stage-Diabetes-Risk/README.md

 * The categorical columns has been encoded accordingly

-# Features
+# Features Selection
-* Chi-square method was used to analyse the importance of each categorical columns with respect to the diabetes class column
+* Chi-square method was used to analyse the significance of each categorical columns with respect to the diabetes class column
   | Features             | P-Value|
   | -------------        |:------:|
   | Gender               | 0.0    |